 Curry leaves plant originates from curry tree (Murray koenigii now changed to Berger koenigii).

 It has three varieties: Regular, Dwarf, and Gamthi.
-Of these, the ‘Regular’ variety grow quite fast.
+Of these, the ‘Regular’ variety grows quite fast.

-Light: It grows quite well in sunlight and heat of Indian climate.
+Light: It grows quite well in sunlight and heat.

 Water: Curry leaves plant to require moderate watering.
 Allow the soil to dry completely before watering.
 It benefits from warm water feeding.
 Reduce the water in winters.